phhpro/atomchat/README.md

 Translations can be added by making a copy of `en.php` in the `lang` folder and renaming it, e.g. `sv.php` for Swedish, and then translating the strings.
 You are welcome to submit your translation to the script's repository.

-### Delay

-The default post delay and refresh rate are 2 seconds.
-See below: Issues.

 ## Limitations

-If Javascript is disabled or not supported, or when using a text-mode browser, the page needs to be manually refreshed to execute the selected action or to view any new posts.
+If JavaScript is disabled or not supported, or when using a text-mode browser, the page needs to be manually refreshed to execute the selected action or to view any new posts.

 ## Issues

-- Decreasing the recommended minimum of 2000 for the polling rate in `var rate = 2000` in `chat.js` may freeze the browser.
+- Decreasing the recommended minimum of the refresh rate in `$rate` may freeze the browser.

-- Rendering may be distorted when viewing without or generic styles.
+- Distorted rendering when viewing without or generic styles.

 - The pseudo `push()` function in `chat.js` is not fit to handle large numbers of simultaneous users.